LimjeMihir/Data_Digger_SQL/README.md

 Database Structure
 Tables:
-Customers
+Customers:

-Stores customer details.
+- Stores customer details.
 Fields:
-CustomerID: Unique identifier for each customer (Primary Key).
+- CustomerID: Unique identifier for each customer (Primary Key).
-Name: Name of the customer.
+- Name: Name of the customer.
-Address: Address of the customer.
+- Address: Address of the customer.

-Orders
+Orders:

 Stores information related to customer orders.
 Fields:
-OrderID: Unique identifier for each order (Primary Key).
+- OrderID: Unique identifier for each order (Primary Key).
-CustomerID: References the CustomerID from the Customers table.
+- CustomerID: References the CustomerID from the Customers table.
-OrderDate: The date when the order was placed.
+- OrderDate: The date when the order was placed.
-TotalAmount: The total amount for the order.
+- TotalAmount: The total amount for the order.

-Products
+Products:

 Stores information about the products available for purchase.
 Fields:
-ProductID: Unique identifier for each product (Primary Key).
+- ProductID: Unique identifier for each product (Primary Key).
-ProductName: Name of the product.
+- ProductName: Name of the product.
-Price: Price of the product.
+- Price: Price of the product.
-Stock: Number of items in stock.
+- Stock: Number of items in stock.

-OrderDetails
+OrderDetails:

 Stores details about the products ordered in each order.
 Fields:
-OrderDetailID: Unique identifier for each order detail (Primary Key).
+- OrderDetailID: Unique identifier for each order detail (Primary Key).
-OrderID: References the OrderID from the Orders table.
+- OrderID: References the OrderID from the Orders table.
-ProductID: References the ProductID from the Products table.
+- ProductID: References the ProductID from the Products table.
-Quantity: Number of products ordered.
+- Quantity: Number of products ordered.
-SubTotal: Total cost for the particular product (Quantity * Price).
+- SubTotal: Total cost for the particular product (Quantity * Price).

 SQL Scripts
 1. Database Setup
 The Abc_company database is created along with four primary tables (Customers, Orders, Products, and OrderDetails).
 SQL queries for creating the tables, defining relationships (foreign keys), and inserting initial records are provided.